dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

     origin  Drop a replication origin in the target database

   pgcopydb stream sentinel
-    create  Create the sentinel table on the source database drop    Drop the sentinel table on the source database get     Get the sentinel table values on the source database
+    get     Get the sentinel table values on the source database
   + set     Maintain a sentinel table on the source database